Population ecology of pond turtles & herpetofaunal survey on the Benedictine University Lisle Campus

 Examining the ecology and physiology of Ornate box turtles in northern Illinois

 With funding from the Illinois Department of Natural Resources, the Harden Lab is collaborating with the Milanovich Lab @ LUC to examine the characteristics of hibernaculum (Publication 1), home range sizes, blood chemistry (Publication 2), and stable isotopes of ornate box turtles (Terrapene ornata) at three sites in northern Illinois.
 This work involves several undergraduates and graduate students at LUC.

 Physiological ecology of diamondback terrapins

 In Collaboration with Dr. Amanda Southwood Williard, Dr. Harden is investigating the behavioral and physiological mechanisms that allow diamondback terrapins (Malaclemys terrapin) to inhabit a dynamic coastal ecosystem.
 These studies have provided insight into the terrapin’s ability to maintain osmotic homeostasis while experiencing shifts in behavioral and environmental conditions.
-Further, they shed light on the relative importance of behavioral and physiological adjustments that may have served as pivotal evolutionary steps in the freshwater chelonian invasion of marine environments (Publication 1.
-Publication 2).
+Further, they shed light on the relative importance of behavioral and physiological adjustments that may have served as pivotal evolutionary steps in the freshwater chelonian invasion of marine environments (Publication 1, Publication 2, Publication 3).
 Laboratory-controlled osmoregulation and energy metabolism studies of terrapins are ongoing with colleagues Amanda Southwood Williard @ UNCW and Dr. Stephen Midway @ LSU. (photo credit: Jackie Guzy).